Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/x265params.md

 ### Psychovisual Optimization

-Use `--psy-rd 1.5` and `--psy-rdoq 1.5`,
+Use `--psy-rd 2.0` and `--psy-rdoq 1.5`,
-and avoid values higher than `2.0`.
+and avoid values higher than `2.5`.

 The `--psy-rd` parameter controls the strength of psychovisual optimization during the rate-distortion optimization process.
-A value of `1.5` is generally a good starting point for anime, as it helps preserve detail and texture without introducing too many artifacts.
+A value of `2.0` is generally a good starting point for anime, as it helps preserve detail and texture without introducing too many artifacts.

 The `--psy-rdoq` parameter affects the psychovisual optimization during quantization.
-Like `--psy-rd`, a value of `1.5` is often suitable for anime content.
+This should usually be set lower than `--psy-rd`, as it has a more pronounced effect.
+A value of `1.5` can be considered a suitable starting point.

 These parameters can be quite sensitive, and their effects may vary depending on the specific content.
-Higher values may result in an overall "sharper" image, at the cost of more noticeable artifacts such as ringing.
+Higher values will try to match the source structure more aggressively, which can help preserve grain and detail.
-It may also introduce noticeable distortions if set too high.
+However, they may also introduce noticeable distortions if set too high.

 ### Keyframe Interval